jpsca/properform/docs/docs/faq.md

 Here are some of the popular libraries to are known to work with Proper Form, but if it’s not listed, it doesn’t mean it won’t work.

 - Django.
-- Werkzeug, like Flask and many other.
+- Werkzeug: Flask, etc.
-- Webob, like Pyramid, Morepath, Turbogears, Google App Engine, etc.
+- Webob: Pyramid, Morepath, Turbogears, Google App Engine, etc.
-- Any other cgi.FieldStorage-type multidict, like Falcon, Bottle, etc.
+- Any other `cgi.FieldStorage`-type multidict: Falcon, Bottle, etc.

 ### Database ORMs

-Pretty much any ORM should work, as long as data objects allow attribute access to their members.
+Pretty much ~~any ORM~~ anything should work, as long as data objects allow attribute access to their members.
 There is built-in support por [SQLAlchemy](https://www.sqlalchemy.org/) and [PonyORM](https://ponyorm.org/) but writing your own adapter is just a few lines of code.

-For instance, this is the complete code for the adapter to PonyORM:
+For example, this is the *complete* code for the adapter to PonyORM:

 ```python
 class PonyForm(Form):